Chief Rabbinate of Israel: Background and legal proceedings

+In July 2025, the High Court of Justice issued a unanimous ruling holding that women could not be barred from sitting the examinations.
+The judgment, authored by Deputy Chief Justice Noam Sohlberg, stated that because the certificates carry practical state recognition and affect employment and remuneration in the public sector, the Rabbinate could not rely solely on claims of exclusive religious autonomy to justify exclusion.

+Following the ruling, examination dates were temporarily delayed while legal proceedings continued.
+In October 2025, the Rabbinate sought a rehearing and proposed limiting women's participation to certain subject areas.
+In November 2025, Supreme Court President Isaac Amit rejected the request, clearing the way for full implementation of the July decision.

+Implementation and reactions

+With the opening of registration in February 2026, women became eligible to sit the same examinations administered by the Rabbinate's examinations unit as male candidates.
+The Rabbinate stated that a professional committee was examining broader reforms to the examination system.

+Advocacy groups involved in the petition described the development as a historic milestone for gender equality within Israel's religious institutions.
+The decision has been widely regarded as reshaping the boundary between religious authority and state-backed certification in Israel, with broader implications for the status of women in religious and public life.

 Criticism and support

 With the Rabbinate existing as a government department, there have been calls for the entire department to be shut down, and for a return to a localised model of rabbinate.
 These calls have increased in recent times because of two former Chief Rabbis being convicted of fraud.
 There are also charges that the office has become a political, rather than a religious, office, and that it has become beholden to the Haredi world and become their "puppets".

 Their control of marriages and the fact that some people have described their experiences as negative has caused a call for civil marriage in Israel.

 At the same time, many defend the Chief Rabbinate as protecting the Jewish nature of Israel, the Torah, and Diaspora Jewry.